sbabic/swupdate/_sources/overview.txt

 further component that can be updated.
 It is required a mechanism to identify which version is running.

-swupdate should be inserted in the application software, and the application software will trigger it when an update is required.
+SWUpdate should be inserted in the application software, and the application software will trigger it when an update is required.
-The duty of swupdate is to update the stand-by copy, leaving the running copy of the software untouched.
+The duty of SWUpdate is to update the stand-by copy, leaving the running copy of the software untouched.

 A synergy with the boot loader is often necessary, because the boot loader must